aquamacs-emacs/aquamacs-emacs/README.md

 Contributing to Aquamacs
 -------------------------

-Please contact the aquamacs-devel mailing list.
-(Developers only; Users should obtain support via the Emacs on OSX mailing list.)
+Discussion about Aquamacs development takes place on the email list  aquamacs-devel@googlegroups.com, or in issues filed at https://github.com/aquamacs-emacs/aquamacs-emacs/issues.

 Author
 -------

 Aquamacs Emacs started in 2005.
-Since then, it has been maintained by David Reitter, david.reitter@gmail.com.
+Until 2019, it was maintained by David Reitter, david.reitter@gmail.com.
+Aquamacs is currently maintained by Win Treese, treese@acm.org.

-Many developers have since contributed to its success.
+Many developers have contributed to its success.